 From what I can tell, anyone with a Vestibular Disorder or Migraine Disorder has one great fear that plagues them.
 Whether it’s traveling alone, getting on an airplane, going to a party – it seems to define who you are and what you plan your life around.
 I’ve tried to get past a lot of this by telling myself I don’t want to miss out on life, but sometimes the fear is too great.

 This trip, the desire to conquer my fear was too great.
 I trusted the incredible progress that I’ve fought for the past two years.
 I also put trust in the tools and knowledge I’ve learned along the way that have helped me get to 100% days.
-I was going to see those fishes and turtles!
+No one was more determined to see fishes and turtles than me!

 We booked the sunrise snorkel which meant getting up at 5:00am and having very little time to consider backing out.
 I took along my sea bands, not sure if they would be helpful, but hoping they would provide me with a placebo effect at the very least.
 The waves were rough that day, but the snorkeling was still wonderful.
 Sadly, I referred to all of the fish by their Finding Nemo names when pointing them out to my husband.
 As in, “look at that Gil!”
 (Moorish Idol) and “there’s Bubbles!”
 (Yellow Tang).
 We even got about 5 ft away from a Crush!
 That’s a sea turtle in case you’re the only person in the world who hasn’t seen Nemo.

 I knew it was a major victory when my husband started getting a little sick during our second snorkel stop.
 Although I wasn’t feeling great, I also wasn’t curled up in a ball on the side of the boat crying to get off…which is how I felt about two years prior without even being on a boat.